For Christmas, the Feast of the Holy Innocents, and Epiphany

 On This Day Earth Shall Ring (Translator Unknown)

-On This Day Youthful Voices Sing Aloud, translation by Andy Watts, and
+On This Day Youthful Voices Sing Aloud, translation by Andy Watts

 Let The Song be Begun, translation by John Mason Neale